 After visiting the John Deere Pavilion, we stopped for lunch in Moline.
 After getting lost trying to find a restaurant that probably closed, we stumbled upon Bierstube, “where everybody can get a little German in them.”
 It was a good place for lunch, with a good selection of different bratwursts and brews.
 The food was great for the price, and there were some vegetarian options.
 I especially enjoyed the potato pancakes, which were huge and filling.

 We drove across the bridge to Rock Island.
 The main attraction here is the arsenal.
 It is still an active U.S. Army arsenal, so background checks will be conducted.
 We were there on a Sunday, so we didn’t get to go in, but I would like to go back with the older kids, who have a keen interest in the military and military history.
 We did spend some time at the Quad City Botanical Center.
 It was not the Huntington Library, but it did have a nice collection of tropical plants in the greenhouse, and a nice little walk outside.
 What I thought was really cool was the model train set up outside.

 I found the area to be scenic, and while quiet, it didn’t have the middle-of-nowhere feel.
 The drive along the river was very pleasant, and the area was very green.
 We drove around Bettendorf while on a wild goose chase for the Iowa Starbucks mug, and while the hunt was in vain, the area afforded some nice views.

-Unfortunately our trip was only a four day trip, so we didn’t get to see all the the Quad Cities had to offer.
+Unfortunately, our trip was only a four-day trip, so we didn’t get to see all that Quad Cities had to offer.
 Maybe next time we’ll stop and see more of the sights.
 And maybe get a photo standing in a cornfield.